Did You Know There are Three Different Types of Trichomes?

 The surface of a cannabis plant is covered with different cannabis trichome types that vary in their form and function.

-Trichomes are tiny, hair-like outgrowths that cover cannabis and hemp flowers.
+Trichomes are tiny, hair-like outgrowths that cover cannabis and hemp flower.
 They make the cannabis flower look like it has been dusted in sugar or sand, and they produce the valuable terpenes and cannabinoids like THC and CBD, that drive cannabis and hemp markets.

 Most of us have seen the oil-rich trichome of a cannabis or hemp plant.
 It’s the sought-after “fruit” of the cannabis or hemp plant that drives the industry.

-Cannabis cultivators and hash makers need to understand the differences between the different types of trichomes because they impact the potency, flavor, and effects of the final product, as well as overall yield.
+Cannabis cultivators and hash makers need to understand the differences between the different types of trichomes because they impact the potency, flavor, and effects of the final product, as well as your overall yield.

 The Three Main Types of Cannabis Trichomes